-We access and work alongside external services including MAST, Autism team, Early Years, Vision Impaired, Hearing Impaired.
+We access and work alongside external services including MAST, educational psychology, services Autism team, Early Years, Vision Impaired, Hearing Impaired.

 We recognise transition to Secondary School can be a very stressful time for our children and families so we work hard to ensure it is a smooth as possible.
 Our Learning Mentor Team have regular meetings with the Pastoral Support Teams at Secondary Schools and the Y6 team do a detailed handover of every child’s needs and levels with the Y7 Coordinator.
 If you have any questions around transition to Secondary School please don’t hesitate to contact a member of the team.